desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 discovery of pending bootstrapping operations by means of zone walking (see (#triggers)).
 This is especially useful for bulk processing after a Child DNS Operator has enabled the protocol.

-To keep the size of the Signaling Zones minimal and bulk processing efficient (such as via NSEC walks or zone transfers), Child DNS Operators SHOULD remove Signaling Records which are found to have been acted upon.

 ## Parental Agent